Average Teacher Salary in Coeur d'Alene

 Teacher Salary costs in Coeur d'Alene are shaped by forces that go beyond simple supply and demand.
 This ID smaller city — with a growing inland economy benefiting from coastal spillover without the coastal price tag — creates pricing dynamics that make the average of $69,721 both predictable and misleading.
 The range of $50,706 to $88,736 hides important variables that we'll unpack below.

 Coeur d'Alene sits within a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 Meanwhile, a laid-back lifestyle that masks some of the highest housing costs in the nation.
 The view is free — the rent is not.
-For teacher salary specifically, the local market reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+For teacher salary specifically, the local market reflects a balanced labor pool where you'll find competitive pricing if you compare options.

 What Matters Most